4th Grade Curriculum

 Art

 Fourth grade students spend the year expanding their understanding of the vocabulary of visual art and gaining exposure to the art and lives of accomplished artists.
-It is important to develop visual literacy in order to look at and see art as it was meant to be seen by its maker; this conversation engages students in what is considered the “grammar” of art—the elements and principles of design.
+It is important to develop visual literacy in order to look at and see art as it was meant to be seen by its maker; this conversation engages students in what is considered the grammar of art—the elements and principles of design.
 Students transition from imaginative, symbolic drawing to representational drawing and painting through exercises emphasizing three-dimensional form and volume.
-Using a variety of media (e.g., colored pencils and tempera paint) and the art forms of the Middle Ages, the Renaissance, and the Reformation, students grow in their understanding of color, including value changes in color and black/white works.
-For example, students practice shading and shadows.
-They are also introduced to the elements of art using the principles of design (harmony, variety, contrast, etc.) as tools in successfully creating their own work.
+Using a variety of media (e.g., colored pencils, watercolors, acrylic paint, clay, and ink) and the art forms of the Middle Ages, Renaissance, and Reformation, students grow in their understanding of color, including value changes in color and black/white works.
+For example, students practice shading and shadows while drawing dragons and are introduced to tints and shades while working on a winter landscape.
+Each project thoughtfully coordinates with their units of study and students create impressive works of art including illuminated letters, clay gargoyles, colorful rose stained-glass windows, and larger scale prints.
+They are also re-introduced to the elements of art and the principles of design and immersed in color theory as tools in successfully creating their own work.

 Drama

 The Geneva School drama program not only seeks to enrich a student’s learning through the experience of history and literature but also seeks to build character through the rehearsal and production process.
-Students are given responsibilities appropriate to their developmental level and are encouraged to problem-solve and work together as a group to tell their story.
+Students take on responsibilities appropriate to their developmental level and must problem-solve and work together as a group to tell their story.

 In fourth grade, students delight in reading about Robin Hood’s adventures in Roger Lancelyn Green’s classic story of social justice and outrageous cunning, The Adventures of Robin Hood.
 They then have an opportunity to bring one of these adventures, filled with Robin Hood’s merry men and his beloved Maid Marian, to life!
 Fourth grade students memorize and expertly deliver clever lines while also learning how to block scenes with quite a bit of action, including a few choreographed sword-fighting scenes!
 Complete with beautiful costumes and set pieces, the production is a fan favorite as the audience marvels at the fourth graders’ abilities to immerse themselves in their characters and perform in a way that would delight even knights and ladies!